johannesrave/wc-csr/README.md

 </wc-router>
 ```

-same as variant 3, but the current page isn't displayed by giving it a slot-attribute but it is added to the shadow-root instead, enabling the use of ``
+same as variant 3, but the current page isn't displayed by giving it a slot-attribute, but it is added to the shadow-root instead, enabling the use of ``

 ## API for defining page-components